-The Bachelor of Arts in Digital Design with an Emphasis in Web Design prepares students to work as entry-level designers in a variety of exciting industries that use screen-based content, including advertising, marketing, branding, social media, and corporate communications.
+The Bachelor of Arts in Digital Design with an Emphasis in Web Design degree prepares students to work as entry-level designers in a variety of exciting industries that use screen-based content, including advertising, marketing, branding, social media and corporate communications.
 If you’re interested in earning a web design degree, this program provides a strong foundation in all forms of digital design with a strong focus on web design.

 Students will take courses that support foundational creative skills, skill enhancement, motion graphics and portfolio development.
 Throughout the portfolio process, students are encouraged to use their creativity to highlight their distinct skillset.
 The mid-program portfolio course is designed to equip students to find internships and develop their employer-ready digital design pieces.
 The senior portfolio allows students to showcase their advanced skills as they prepare to enter the workforce and interview for digital design or web design careers often pursued after obtaining a web design degree.

 During their time at GCU, students are provided with opportunities to enhance their skills and use their creativity.
-Students are encouraged to participate in GCU’s Design Club and the student chapter of of AIGA (Professional Association for Design) to discover design events and opportunities for networking.
+Students are encouraged to participate in GCU’s Design Club and the student chapter of AIGA (Professional Association for Design) to discover design events and opportunities for networking.

 In courses such as Designing for New Technologies, User Experience, Application Design, Content Management Systems Designing with Motion Graphics, students will acquire these core competencies:

 - The design and creation of motion graphics across multiple mediums to meet the needs of client businesses